alexeygrigorev/data-science-interviews/theory.md

 Regression is a part of supervised ML.
 Regression models investigate the relationship between a dependent (target) and independent variable (s) (predictor).
 Here are some common regression models:
 - *Linear Regression* establishes a linear relationship between target and predictor (s).
 It predicts a numeric value and has a shape of a straight line.
-- *Logistic Regression* solves classification problem when target is categorical.
-It searches for the probability of an event, predicts a value from 0 to 1.
 - *Polynomial Regression* has a regression equation with the power of independent variable more than 1.
 It is a curve that fits into the data points.
 - *Ridge Regression* helps when predictors are highly correlated (multicollinearity problem).
 It penalizes the squares of regression coefficients but doesn’t allow to reach zeros (uses l2 regularization).
 - *Lasso Regression* penalizes the absolute values of regression coefficients and allow reach absolute zero for some coefficient (allow feature selection).